tim-forrer/the-forrerst/src/site/notes/Zettelkasten/How to add masonry and gLightbox to Obsidian Digital Garden.md

 >
 > So yeah, choose alternatives at your own risk.

-To get the behaviour desired onto our images, we need to add these plugins to our websites.
+To get the behaviour desired onto our images, we need to add these libraries to our websites.
 This is done through slots - if you followed my advice and read the docs you'll know what these are.

 ## Masonry
 ### Importing libraries